Support for newly qualified non-EEA GP trainees

 Support package for practices

-Practices that apply for a tier 2 visa sponsorship licence between 1 June 2018 and 31 January 2020 may request reimbursement of the costs for the following from NHS England:
+Practice that apply for a tier 2 visa sponsorship licence between 1 June 2019 and 31 March 2020 may request reimbursement of the costs for the following from NHS England.
+Following 31 March 2020 reimbursement will no longer be available.

 - Sponsorship licence application fee